 Getting There & Getting Home

-You will need to arrive in Buenos Aires, Argentina or Santiago, Chile (depending on which ship you are on) on Day 2 of the itinerary.
-You can leave the evening of Day 23.
+You will need to arrive in Buenos Aires, Argentina or Santiago, Chile (depending on which ship/date you have booked) on Day 2 of the itinerary.
+You are free to depart the evening of Day 23.
 For exact arrival and departure times, please contact your Adventure Specialist.
-We can best serve you if our Natural Habitat Adventures Travel Desk makes your reservations, as our staff is intimately familiar with the special requirements of this program and can arrange the most efficient travel.
+We can best serve you if our Natural Habitat Adventures Travel Desk makes your travel arrangements, as our staff is intimately familiar with the special requirements of this program and can arrange the most efficient logistics.
 Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find special web rates or better fares online.